hozumi/datomic-session/README.md

 *options*

 * **:conn** *(Connection)* Datomic connection.
 * **:attrs** *(Sequence)* A sequence of attribute definitions you will use as session.
+Of course, you can install attributes in your way instead of using this option.
 Probably you need only one attribute something like :session/user in order to track who the user is.
 I think you should store other infomation not in session, but in the db directly because session system has no advantage over datomic thanks to datomic's efficient cache system.
 * **:no-history?** *(boolean)* Add `:db/noHistory true` to the definition of :session/key attrubute.
 Defaults to false.
 * **:auto-key-change?** *(boolean)* Change session id when session is updated.
 Defaults to false.